 Welcome to DeLano Farms!

 Located at 555 West E Avenue.
 DeLano Farms is the western portion of the Kalamazoo Nature Center's 1100 acres.
-This working educational farm features learning gardens, summer time farmyard animals and a U pick field (registration required; learn more and register for DeLano Farms U-Pick here).
+This working educational farm features learning gardens, summer time farmyard animals and a U pick field (U pick CSA is full for 2019, check back in February to register for 2020)

 DeLano Farms is home to chickens and goats year round and sits on the 1800’s homestead of the DeLano family, who settled on this spot in 1858.
 A log cabin and other historical structures can be seen when walking the many miles of beautiful trails.